 The candidate certification body, via the national Member Body of the IECEx System where the candidate certification body will operate, shall make an application for acceptance as an Ex certification body for one or more standards accepted for use in the IECEx Certified Equipment Scheme.
 Applications from candidate certification bodies require the endorsement of the Member Body of the country of intended operation of the candidate certification body.
 This endorsement shall be received by the ExMC Secretary prior to the application being accepted.

-The application shall be submitted to the Secretary of the ExMC and shall be accompanied by a declaration as detailed in Annex A.
+The application shall be submitted to the ExMC Secretary using IECEx Form F-008 and shall be accompanied by a declaration as detailed in Annex A.

 Where separate national certification or approval is required in a country as a condition to supply a product for use in that country, the candidate certification body shall declare that the national certification or approval can be based on an ExTR.
 When national differences or other conditions have to be fulfilled, they shall be as declared by the Member Body of the IECEx System and published in the IECEx Bulletin.
 There shall not be more than one set of national differences for each country.